Livability Tax Program - Primary Residence Declaration

 Using the online declaration form, complete the questions as follows:

-- Occupying a Dwelling Unit: [Enter the number of dwelling units as defined.]
-Are you or the person you represent occupying a dwelling on this property as your/their primary residence in 2024? – NO
+• Occupying a Dwelling Unit: [Enter the number of dwelling units as defined.]
+Are you or the person you represent occupying a dwelling on this property as your/their primary residence in the declaration year? – NO

-- Rented: Is a dwelling unit on the property rented to someone whose primary residence it is in 2024? – NO
+• Rented: Is a dwelling unit on the property rented to someone whose primary residence it is in the declaration year? – NO

-- Property Sale: Was 100% legal ownership of the property transferred in 2024… and the purchaser or a tenant immediately occupied a dwelling unit with the intention that it be their primary residence? – NO
+• Property Sale: Was 100% legal ownership of the property transferred in the declaration year… and the purchaser or a tenant immediately occupied a dwelling unit with the intention that it be their primary residence? – NO

-- Newly Constructed: Was the property newly constructed in 2024, occupation and normal use of the property as a primary residence was not possible…? – YES
+• Newly Constructed: Was the property newly constructed in the declaration year, occupation and normal use of the property as a primary residence was not possible…? – YES

 Mill rates are set by Council in May and are based on the approved budget and 2025 property assessments.